-Airedale Hospital provides a full bereavement service to help friends and relatives to cope with their grief if a loved one is lost.
-On this page you will find information about what to do next should you unfortunately find yourself bereaved.
+Airedale Hospital provides a full bereavement service to help relatives and friends to cope with their grief following the loss of a loved one.
+On this page you will find information about what to do next.

 The first step

 The hospital will issue a Medical Certificate of Cause of Death.
-On the morning following your bereavement please ring the Bereavement Officer at Airedale Hospital between 8.30 am and 9.00 am Monday – Friday on Tel 01535 652511 Ext 4329 (no direct telephone number).
+On the morning following your bereavement please ring the Bereavement Officer at Airedale Hospital between 8.30am and 9.30am Monday to Friday on 01535 294329.

-If the death occurs on a weekend, please ring the Monday (or Tuesday if Monday is a bank holiday) following your bereavement (8.30 am – 9.00 am)
+If the death occurs on a weekend, please ring the Monday (or Tuesday if Monday is a bank holiday) following your bereavement (8.30am to 9.30am)

-If the death occurs over a bank holiday period, please ring on the first working day following your bereavement (8.30 am – 9.00 am)
+If the death occurs over a bank holiday period, please ring on the first working day following your bereavement (8.30am to 9.30am)

 What happens when I get to the hospital?

 On arrival at Airedale you should report to the area as directed by the Bereavement Officer.
-The Bereavement Officer works from 8.00 am – 1.00 pm Monday to Friday.
-If possible tell the Bereavement Officer whether you want a cremation or burial.
+The Bereavement Officer works from 8am to 1pm Monday to Friday.
+If possible tell the Bereavement Officer whether you would like a cremation or burial.
 This can save time by getting appropriate forms signed by hospital doctors.
 Once the decision is made the hospital will deal with the forms for you.

 What do I do with the certificate?